wschreyer/PENTrack/README.md

 This log contains all the points at which particle hits a surface of the experiment geometry.
 This includes both reflections and transmissions.

-In the hitlog, you get the following parameters:
+The data to be output can be defined with the hitlogvars option in the config file.
+By default, you get the following variables.
+Any combination of these variables can be defined in the FORMULAS section and added to the hitlog if needed.

 - jobnumber: job number of the PENTrack run (passed per command line parameter)
 - particle: number of particle being simulated